open/close all folders

 - Garrus starts off in Mass Effect 1 as a security officer in the Citadel (as well as a Spectre candidate) but quits due to his Cowboy Cop tendencies and eventually goes vigilante in a Wretched Hive in Mass Effect 2.

 - Shepard him-/herself is seen as this by the Alliance and the Council, due to being an ex-Spectre (elite agent of the galactic government) who now collaborates with the pro-human terrorist group Cerberus to deal with alien abductions that the Alliance refuses to acknowledge.
-In actuality, however, Shepard never goes over to the bad guys.
+In actuality, however, Shepard never goes over to the bad guys, the Illusive Man just did his best to make it look like s/he did.

 - Also from Mass Effect 2, the asari spectre Tela Vasir is revealed to have cooperated with the crime lord Shadow Broker after growing disillusioned with proper procedure.
 She still considers herself serving a greater good, which she believes to justify the questionable means, and calls Shepard out on his/her own cooperation with Cerberus.